dataforseo/TypeScriptClient/docs/classes/AmazonAmazonReviewItemSerpElementItem.md

 > `optional` **url**: `string`

-Defined in: main.ts:195035
+Defined in: main.ts:195072

-relevant url
+URL to the reviewer’s profile

 #### Implementation of